Add reserve nodes to existing deployment

 Prerequisites

-Setting the config path
+Set the config path

 When you make changes to an existing deployment you must use the same configuration that was used when creating the deployment.
-Unless that configuration is in the current working directory (on the host where you run c4), you must prepend the c4 commands with the path to the configuration using CCC_CONFIG=<path-to-config>.
-For example:
+If the configuration file that was used is not named config and/or is not located in the current working directory (on the host where you run c4), you must prepend the c4 commands with the path to the configuration file using CCC_CONFIG=<path-to-config>.

 CCC_CONFIG=./path_to_config/my_config c4 <command>